CyberFlameGO/svnpython/Doc/c-api/conversion.rst

    The return value is a pointer to *buffer* with the converted string or NULL if the conversion failed.

-   .. versionadded:: 2.4

 .. cfunction:: double PyOS_ascii_atof(const char *nptr)

    Convert a string to a :ctype:`double` in a locale-independent way.

-   .. versionadded:: 2.4

    See the Unix man page :manpage:`atof(2)` for details.

 .. cfunction:: char * PyOS_stricmp(char *s1, char *s2)

-   Case insensitive comparsion of strings.
+   Case insensitive comparison of strings.
 The functions works almost identical to :cfunc:`strcmp` except that it ignores the case.

-   .. versionadded:: 2.6

 .. cfunction:: char * PyOS_strnicmp(char *s1, char *s2, Py_ssize_t  size)

-   Case insensitive comparsion of strings.
+   Case insensitive comparison of strings.
 The functions works almost identical to :cfunc:`strncmp` except that it ignores the case.

-   .. versionadded:: 2.6